-Use our free conveyancing calculator to work out the cost of buying or selling your home
+Use our conveyancing calculator to work out the cost of buying or selling your home

 What does conveyancing mean?

 Conveyancing is the legal transfer of a property from one owner to another and covers the legal and administrative work required to ensure a house sale or purchase is valid under law.

 Why do I need a conveyancer to buy or sell my house?

 Your conveyancer will provide you with advice relating to your individual property transaction.
 They will guide you through the process, which includes undertaking searches on the property, reviewing issues that have been raised by your surveyor and any issues that may arise with the title of the property.